mynlp/ranis/README.md

 * MetaData.tsv.txt:
 	The [Johogaku-Hiroba](https://ipsj.ixsq.nii.ac.jp/) IDs for the abstracts in TSV.

-* Manual2-sjis.pdf:
-	The annotation guideline in Japanese.

 ## English Corpus

-Note that the annotation scheme is not finalized so that the annotation is subject to change.
 The following files are included, in the EN subdirectory:

 * data
     * original: Original annotation